DanGioGames/factorio-combinator-orchestra/USER MANUAL.md

 The Clock is the  central component of the Factorio Music Machine.
 It outputs various signals which carry information about time structure (bars, beats, beat decomposition) to the other components.

-4 variables are to be set in the constant combinator near the substation :<br>
+4 variables are to be set in the input constant combinator (near the substation) :<br>
 * <img src="/images/screenshots/virtual-signal-T.png" width="24" height="24"/> sets the `tempo` (expressed in beats per minute)
 * <img src="https://wiki.factorio.com/images/thumb/Heavy_oil_barrel.png/48px-Heavy_oil_barrel.png" width="24" height="24"/> sets `beat-decomposition` : 4 for simple meter, 6 for compound meter (you can also set unusual decompositions like 5 or 11)
 * <img src="https://wiki.factorio.com/images/thumb/Crude_oil_barrel.png/48px-Crude_oil_barrel.png" width="24" height="24"/> sets the `beats-per-bar` number